SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 Our framework stack, built on the solid base of Foundation and Cocoa, has been modernized and standardized throughout.
-Objective-C itself has evolved to support blocks, collection literals, and modules, enabling framework adoption of modern language technologies without disruption.
+Objective-C itself has evolved to support blocks, collection literals, nullability annotations, generics, and modules, enabling framework adoption of modern language technologies without disruption.
 Thanks to this groundwork,
 we can now introduce a new language for the future of Apple software development.